jkzorz/jkzorz.github.io/_posts/2019-07-02-Indicator-species-analysis.md

 From this output, I can see that the significance level being reported is <b>0.05</b>, and that the function <b>"r.g"</b> was used.
 There were <b>39</b> species tested in total. <b>24</b> of these were significantly associated with one group.

 The first list contains the species found significantly more often in the <b>"Early"</b> grouping.
 The <b>#sps 6</b> shows that 6 species were identified as indicators for this group.
 The first column contains species names, the next column contains the <b>stat</b> value (higher means the OTU is more strongly associated).
-The stat value for the "r.g" function in the indicator species test is a "point biserial correlation coefficient", which measures the correlation betweeen two binary vectors ([learn more about the indicator species method here](https://cran.r-project.org/web/packages/indicspecies/vignettes/indicspeciesTutorial.pdf)).
 The <b>p.value</b> column contains the statistical p values for the species association (lower means stronger significance).
 The final column shows the significance level, which is explained by the <b>Signif. codes</b> at the bottom of the output.

 Below this first list are the species associated with the other group, <b>"Late"</b>.
 There are 18 species significantly associated with this group.
 In both cases, the species are listed in order with strongest association at the top.

 I use these results to help me get an initial overview of the species that might be more interesting to investigate.
-To display these results visually, I often use a <b>[boxplot](https://jkzorz.github.io/2019/07/02/boxplots.html)</b> to show the differences in distribution of these identified species between my groupings.
+To display these results visually, I often use a <b>[boxplot](https://jkzorz.github.io/2019/07/02/boxplots.html)</b> to show the differences in distribution of these identified, statistically significant species between my groupings.